NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

 each camera.
 The output is the triangulated point in the local North-East-Down coordinates.

-If the inputs are stddev values, then these are squared, creating variances, before being propagated.
+If the input uncertainties are stddev values, then these are squared, creating variances, before being propagated (and converted back to stddev values at the last step).

 The Jacobian was computed using centered finite differences, with a step size of 0.01 meters for the position and 1e-6 for the (normalized) quaternions.
 The computation was not particularly sensitive to these step sizes.
-A much smaller position step size is not recommended, since the positions are on the order of 7e6 meters, (being measured from planet center) and because double-precision computations have only 16 digits of precision.
+A much smaller position step size is not recommended, since the positions are on the order of 7e6 meters, (being measured from planet center) and because double precision computations have only 16 digits of precision.

 Validation for Maxar (DigitalGlobe) linescan cameras
 ----------------------------------------------------

-The horizontal stddev values propagated through triangulation are on the order of the order 3 meters.
+The horizontal stddev values propagated through triangulation are on the order of 3 meters.

 The obtained vertical stddev varies very strongly with the convergence angle, and is usually, 5-10 meters, and perhaps more for stereo pairs